ryan4yin/nix-config/secrets/README.md

 cat /path/to/xxx | agenix -e ./xxx.age
 ```

-By default, agenix uses `~/.ssh/id_ed25519.pub` or `~/.ssh/id_rsa.pub` as the encryption key.
+`agenix` will encrypt the file with all the public keys we defined in `secrets.nix`,
-If you want to use a custom key located at `/path/to/key.pub` for encryption, pass `--identity /path/to/key`.
+so all the users and systems defined in `secrets.nix` can decrypt it with their private keys.

 ## Deploying Secrets

 > All the operations in this section should be performed in this repository.

-First, add your own private `nix-secrets` repository and `agenix` as flake inputs, and pass all the then to sub modules via `specialArgs`:
+First, add your own private `nix-secrets` repository and `agenix` as a flake input, and pass them to sub modules via `specialArgs`:

 ```nix
 {